alan-choi/chess/directions.md

 If the coordinates must be interpreted as x,y coordinates, then they should be accessed as array[y][x], which has inverted y direction but is otherwise consistent.

-Luckily, this is mostly irrelevant, as swapping the two indexes everywhere calcels out.
+Luckily, this is mostly irrelevant, as swapping the two indexes everywhere cancels out.